SimonCalleLaverde/SimonCalleLaverde.github.io/_phases/phase_strategy.md

 order: 1
 ---

-Everything starts with The Strategy; as this is the base and main pillar of a website or branding project.
+Everything starts with the strategy; as this is the base and main pillar of a website or branding project.
 This step will consist of taking me through your business, your vision and your expected results, in a series of meetings at the beginning of the journey.
 This allows me to get insights into what you desire and align expectations from the start of the design process.

 If you don’t have branding, we can create your visual identity based on many things.
 For example, references of what you have seen or liked, your competitors' brand, your name, the culture or feel of your company, amongst others.
 In this first phase, you will get to understand our use of a visual concept or even a certain color, and will be able to give feedback on the direction we are taking.
 Branding is an important step, so that we can get to a successful result.